SSETI (Student Space Education and Technology Initiative)

 Fortunately, the SSETI movement found a quick backer of their objectives in ESA, in particular in ESA's Education Office and in ESA/ESTEC - to facilitate the distributed design.
 In fact, ESA's Education Office founded SSETI; ESA provides the infrastructure, experts, experience, encouragement, and coordination.
 The head office of the SSETI association is located in France, at the University Jean Monnet, Paris.
 The SSETI organization was also able to recruit a number of sponsors (private and public institutions) across Europe for contributions of their program.
 In general the financing of satellite parts is the responsibility of each team that designs the subsystem.
 This way, funding is split up.
 Participating universities often work together with industry partners that act as sponsors for the project.
 Funding can be monetary as well as material, providing essential hardware, or even knowledge and expertise.
 The experience of hands-on projects on real space missions is an unique opportunity to enhance student motivation and literacy in the fields of space technology and science.

-The students communicate by means of modern communication tools via the Internet.
-Regular chat sessions, e-mailings and news postings keep participants teams informed about all aspects of the project and program.
-Coordination between groups is carried out using a dedicated news server and weekly Internet Relay Chats (IRCs) as well as the SSETI website.
-Workshops take place only twice a year for each project.
-It's the only chance to meet the team members face to face (usually representatives of groups).
-Workshops are generally taking place in Noordwijk at ESA/ESTEC.
+The students communicated by means of modern communication tools via the Internet.
+Regular chat sessions, e-mailings and news postings kept participating teams informed about all aspects of the project and program.
+Coordination between groups was carried out using a dedicated news server and weekly Internet Relay Chats (IRCs) as well as the SSETI website.
+Workshops took place only twice a year for each project.
+It was the only chance to meet the team members face to face (usually representatives of groups).
+Workshops were generally taking place in Noordwijk at ESA/ESTEC.
 The program management is centralized in the ESA Education Department at ESTEC.